hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 double a[8][16];
 ```

 We would then be able to access the elements of this array using the standard C bracket notation.
 However, in contrast to Fortran, the data will be stored in _row-major order_.
-The figure below demonstrates this.
+Figure 4 demonstrates this.

 ![Row-major ordering in C/C++](../../assets/unit-4/row-major.png)
 _**Figure 4:** Row-major ordering in C/C++_